MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 ---
 author: SoniaLopezBravo
-description:
-ms.author: sonialopez
-ms.date: 08/18/2022
-ms.service: azure-quantum
-ms.subservice: core
-ms.topic: conceptual
+description: This article describes Quantum Intermediate Representation QIR Alliance ms.author: sonialopez ms.date: 08/18/2022 ms.service: azure-quantum ms.subservice: core ms.topic: conceptual
 no-loc: ['Q#', '$$v', '$$', "$$", '$', "$", $, $$, '\cdots', 'bmatrix', '\ddots', '\equiv', '\sum', '\begin', '\end', '\sqrt', '\otimes', '{', '}', '\text', '\phi', '\kappa', '\psi', '\alpha', '\beta', '\gamma', '\delta', '\omega', '\bra', '\ket', '\boldone', '\\\\', '\\', '=', '\frac', '\text', '\mapsto', '\dagger', '\to', '\begin{cases}', '\end{cases}', '\operatorname', '\braket', '\id', '\expect', '\defeq', '\variance', '\dd', '&', '\begin{align}', '\end{align}', '\Lambda', '\lambda', '\Omega', '\mathrm', '\left', '\right', '\qquad', '\times', '\big', '\langle', '\rangle', '\bigg', '\Big', '\Bigg' ,'|', '\mathbb', '\vec', '\in', '\texttt', '\ne', '<', '>', '\leq', '\geq', '~~', '~', '\begin{bmatrix}', '\end{bmatrix}', '\_', '\rho', '\quad', '\sim', '\left\','\right\', '\%', '%']
-title: Quantum Intermediate Representation
+title: Microsoft's Quantum Intermediate Representation
 uid: microsoft.quantum.concepts.qir
 ---

 # Quantum Intermediate Representation

-Quantum Intermediate Representation (QIR)is a  Microsoft-developed intermediate representation to serve as a common interface between programming languages for gate-based quantum computing and target quantum computation platforms.
+Quantum Intermediate Representation (QIR) is a Microsoft-developed intermediate representation to serve as a common interface between programming languages for gate-based quantum computing and target quantum computation platforms.
+QIR is based on the popular open source [LLVM](https://llvm.org/) compiler toolchain.
+QIR specifies a set of rules for representing quantum programs of language and harware agnostic format within the LLVM IR.

 ## What is an Intermediate Representation

 An intermediate representation is – as its name indicates – an intermediary step in the workflow between the source code and the hardware itself.
 A common pattern in compilers is to start by compiling the source language into an intermediate representation.
 The intermediate representation is typically designed to allow many different source languages to be represented.
 Moreover, at this intermediate level it is also possible to perform some optimization and circuit rearrangement that makes the final implementation more efficient.
-Finally, once the actual target execution platform is known, the intermediate representation can be compiled to actual executable code.
+Once the actual target execution platform is known, the intermediate representation can be compiled to actual executable code.

 This approach allows many source languages to share a common set of optimizers and executable generators.
 It also makes it easy to compile a single source language for many different targets.
 The intermediate representation provides a common platform that can be shared across many sources and targets and allows a great deal of re-use in compiler machinery.